A poem for a friend composed on a manual typewriter

 In truth, I composed poems on an electric typewriter prior to that.
 Did it for decades.
 Did not own a personal computer until… well, that is another story.

 That was when there were a mere couple million web blogs in the world.
 Now, there are some platforms, like Tumblr, boasting 100 million blogs.
 The blogosphere has become quite congested.

 Examples of some the 30 poems in 30 days journal posts with photos: here, here and here.

 April 1, 2011, blog post.

 Poem: “Never Look A Doughnut Dealer in the Eyes”

-Examples include Typewriter Poetry, Remington Typewriter Poetry, and the most popular is Tyler Knott (though his web page has an archive going back to 2003 (which is odd because he uses Tumblr as a platform and Tumblr was launched in early 2007… maybe he migrated his content from some other source to Tumblr… but I digress) the posted images do not begin until 2012 (unless I am mistaken).
+Examples include Typewriter Poetry (though it seems the web site has not been active since March 19, 2015), Remington Typewriter Poetry (this site too has become inactive with the last entry posted June 2016), and the most popular is Tyler Knott (though his web page has an archive going back to 2003 (which is odd because he uses Tumblr as a platform and Tumblr was launched in early 2007… maybe he migrated his content from some other source to Tumblr… but I digress) the posted images do not begin until 2012 (unless I am mistaken).

 A reference to Bob and Doug McKenzie, fictional brothers who hosted the show Great White North (a reference to Canada, aye).
 For sample episode view Youtube video: https://www.youtube.com/watch?v=0pPRaD6TKLc

 Left of the Lake published “Mortal Coil” in 2015. https://coffeehousejunkie.net/2015/08/31/publication-of-mortal-coil/